neurodata/nddocs-archive/index.md

 ## Parse <a name="parse"></a>

-**ndod** is the NeuroData Object Detection parent repository
+**ndparse** is the NeuroData Parse parent repository

 This repo contains the code needed to train, evaluate, and deploy code for parsing volumes of NeuroData images.
-The source code can be downloaded [here](https://github.com/openconnectome/ndod).
+The source code can be downloaded [here](https://github.com/openconnectome/ndparse).

 ![ndod example](images/ndod/ndod_example.png)

 It contains the legacy code for manno and macho.
-The current version of ndod is divided into the three major components required to parse neuroscience data at scale:
+The current version of ndparse is divided into the three major components required to parse neuroscience data at scale:

 - [**mana**](mana.html):  manual annotation
 - [**maca**](maca.html): big-data research algorithms to inform neuroscience